For every yin, there is a yang. I wrote an article on fat horses – here’s one on skinny horses.

 4. If there’s some sort of problem.
 So, here’s a big difference between skinny horses and fat horses.
 Sometimes horses are skinny because they have health problems.
 Not often, mind you, but sometimes.
 If you think that you’re feeding your horse enough – or more than enough – then it’s probably worth getting your veterinarian out to take a look.
 If your horse is skinny, your veterinarian might check to see:

-- If he has bad teeth.
+– If he has bad teeth.
 Honestly, bad teeth are a pretty unusual cause of weight loss, unless your horse is old, and missing teeth.
-I wouldn’t really count on your horse putting on a bunch of weight just because you had his teeth floated.
+I wouldn’t count on your horse putting on a bunch of weight just because you had his teeth floated, however.
+It’s usually more than that, but it’s definitely worth checking.

 – If he is parasitized.
 That’s another pretty unusual one, especially now, when many people seem to want to deworm their horse so often.
 It takes a whole lot of worms to make a horse lose weight.
 Sure, that could be your horse, but if you’re at all conscientious, parasites are probably not the problem.

 But here’s the thing.
 After you go through all of that, the number one, mostly likely cause of your horse being skinny is that he’s not getting enough to eat.
 I realize that this is not the answer you wanted to hear – it’s sort of like finding out that the dryer wasn’t working because it wasn’t plugged in.
-You’re happy that you can get it going again, but, really, finding it it was so obvious is a bit embarrassing.
+You’re happy that you can get it going again, but, really, finding it it was so obvious is a bit embarrassing – and especially after you called the repairman.

 Anyway, if you’re wondering if you’re feeding your horse enough, your question is…